*Choose organic produce whenever possible*

 - 2 tablespoons (8 g) chopped fresh parsley

 In a skillet over medium-high heat, add the oil and sauté the garlic, onion, and chile pepper until softened, about 5 minutes.
+For a little less peeling and chopping, substitute the first 3 ingredients with a cold-pressed jalapeno-garlic olive oil and saute the onion in it.
 Add the beef and cook until tender, about 3 to 5 minutes.
 Add the remaining ingredients except the parsley.
 Cook, stirring often, until the vegetables are crisp and tender, about 2 to 3 minutes.
 Add the fresh parsley at the end.
 Serve immediately.
 Serves 2.

 Note: Grass-fed beef contains conjugated linoleic acid (CLA) and the antioxidant vitamin E, both of which support a healthy cardiovascular system.
 Factory-farmed beef contains significantly lower amounts of these nutrients.